 Phoenix Issue IV.
 How best should venue issues be determined following the Supreme Court’s recent decision in TC Heartland v.
 Kraft?

-Stanley Fisher (Moderator), Mark Lauroesch, Tina Chappell, Clyde Siebman, George Pappas, James Dabney
+Mark Lauroesch (Moderator), Joseph Matal, Tina Chappell, Clyde Siebman, George Pappas, James Dabney, Stanley Fisher

 9:15 am to 10:15 am